FengGaoCSC/cilium/.github/ISSUE_TEMPLATE/enterprise_release_template.md

         git push origin ${OSS_SYNC_TAG}

-- [ ] For latest minor version only:
+- [ ] (SKIP THIS ISSUE UNTIL https://github.com/isovalent/cilium-enterprise-dogfooding/issues/1200 IS FIXED) For latest minor version only:
   - [ ] Deploy the CI image from `vX.Y-ce` branch to alpo-2.
 If you are not sure how to do it, ask in #dogfooding Slack channel.
 There are a lot of helpful people in that channel.
 Note that only one branch can be deployed to alpo-2, so if